The 32 Best Places To Eat & Drink In Santa Barbara guide image

 Tock logo

 Between Lucky Penny, Olio Pizzeria, and the occasional Little Ceasar’s location, Santa Barbara had its pizza bases pretty much covered.
-But in 2018, an ex-Roberta's baker opened Bettina, bringing speciality flour and slow-fermented dough to the Montecito Country Mart.
+But in 2018, an ex-Roberta's baker opened Bettina, bringing specialty flour and slow-fermented dough to the Montecito Country Mart.
 Crowds have been lining up ever since to try the pizzeria’s inspired takes on Neapolitan-style pie.
 The bubbly crust is pleasantly salty, and each delicate slice gives a satisfying crackle when folded.
 You should probably book a table before coming here for caesar salad and carbonara pizza, but if you don’t mind a possible wait, try walking in for a seat at the bar.

 Located on Santa Barbara's mostly residential west side, Mesa Verde feels like a clubhouse for vegans who actually like the taste of vegetables.
 The dining room is shaded by palm trees and covered in dark wood finishes, and the fresh and filling plant-based menu works well for a casual lunch or weeknight dinner.
 We recommend starting with the flaky grilled flatbread served with a side of creamy hummus and moving on to the jackfruit chorizo street tacos topped with blueberry chipotle salsa.
-This walk-in only spot can get packed on weekends, but if you’re traveling with a vegetarian or vegan, consider this stop mandatory.
+This walk-in-only spot can get packed on weekends, but if you’re traveling with a vegetarian or vegan, consider this stop mandatory.

 photo credit: Carter Hiyama (@carterhiyama)

-Perfect For:LunchBig Groups
+$$$$Perfect For:LunchBig Groups

 This high-style modern Indian restaurant (by way of NYC) is located right on State Street in a neon-light-covered space that works for anything from date night to a group dinner to solo drinks at the bar.
 We’d make a trip just for the uni with biryani rice, but as long as you’re here, you should order the grilled lamb chops dusted with turmeric and cumin, the curry made with local halibut, and the tangy passionfruit lassi.

 Santa Barbara Shellfish Co. was founded on the pier in 1980 as a place for local fishermen to sell their freshest catches of the day.
 Slowly, they started taking the seafood being sold and cooking it into clam chowder, crab cakes, and lobster pasta until SB Shelling became the full-fledged restaurant that it is today.
-Come lunchtime, this tiny place is a certifiable tourist magnet, but if you bypass their regular menu and go straight for the daily specials , you will be rewarded with the freshest seafood in Santa Barbara.
+Come lunchtime, this tiny place is a certifiable tourist magnet, but if you bypass their regular menu and go straight for the daily specials, you will be rewarded with the freshest seafood in Santa Barbara.
 We wish we could eat their uni-topped scallops every afternoon for the rest of our lives.

 Thanks to Julia Child proclaiming that this was her favorite restaurant in America, La Super-Rica is easily one of the most popular spots in Santa Barbara (if not the entire California coastline).
 But trust us, this order-at-the-window Mexican spot is worth the long lines.
 La Super-Rica's tacos, chicken suizas, and gorditas make this a must-visit for anyone in SB.
 We recommend ordering the Especial, a platter of roasted chile pasilla stuffed with cheese and topped with marinated pork, confidently and often.

 Having absolutely nothing to do with the now-closed restaurant in Beverly Hills, this Bouchon is a super-fancy French restaurant in Santa Barbara.
-It’s expensive and you’ll definitely need a reservation, but if you’re in Santa Barbara on a romantic trip of any kind, Bouchon’s meat-heavy menu and French farmhouse interior are exactly what you want.
+It's expensive and you'll need a reservation, but if you're in Santa Barbara on a romantic trip of any kind, Bouchon's meat-heavy menu and French farmhouse interior are exactly what you want.

 This is our completely made-up term for the group of three connected and very delicious concepts: Olio Pizzeria, a panini bar called Olio Bottega, and the more full-scale restaurant Olio e Limone.
 Olio is a Santa Barbara staple and you frankly can’t go wrong with any of these spaces.
 Since they all share the same address, you can walk into each and choose whatever feels right for your situation.
 However, we will say that the squid ink calamari at Olio Pizzeria is probably the best calamari we’ve ever had.